-The Pool was established in 1991 as a short-term investment fluid and is not registered with the SEC.
+The Pool was established in 1991 as a short-term investment and is not registered with the SEC.
 The State Treasurer, with advice and consent of the State Board of Finance is authorized to invest the short-term investment funds in accordance with sections 6-10-10 I through P and sections 6-10-10.1 A and E, NMSA 1978.
 The Pool does not have unit shares.
 Per Section 6-10-10.IF, NMSA 1978, at the end of each month all interest earned by the Pool is distributed by the State Treasurer to the contributing entities in amounts directly proportionate to the respective amounts deposited in the Pool and the length of time the amounts in the Pool were invested.

 Credit risk is the risk that the issuer or other counterparty to an investment will not fulfill its obligations.
 The District's investment in the Pool is subject to credit risk.
-The Pool is rated AAAm by Standard and Poor's as of June 30, 2015.
+The Pool is rated AAAm by Standard and Poor's as of June 30, 2016 and 2015.

 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The prices of securities fluctuate with market interest rates and securities held in a portfolio will decline if market interest rates rise.
 The portfolio's weighted average maturity ("WAM") is the key determinant of the tolerance of the investments to rising interest rates.
 In general, the longer the WAM, the more susceptible the investments are to rising interest rates.
-At June 30, 2015, the Pool's WAM, based on stated final maturity date, was 78 days.
+At June 30, 2016, the Pool's WAM (R) was 44 days and the WAM (F) was 77 days.
+At June 30, 2015, the Pool's WAM (R) was 55 days and the WAM (F) was 78 days.

 Foreign currency risk is the risk that changes in exchange rates will adversely affect the fair value of an; investment.
-At June 30, 2015, the Pool has no foreign currency risk, as all investments in the Pool are in United States dollar-denominated assets.
+At June 30, 2016 and 2015, the Pool has no foreign currency risk, as all investments in the Pool are in United States dollar-denominated assets.

 The District records the interest earned by the special revenue fund's investment in the Pool in the general fund.
-This amounted to \$11,378 during the year ended June 30, 2015.
-The total interest earned in the Pool was \$24,212 for the year ended June 30, 2015.
+This amounted to \$20,273 and 11,738 during the years ended June 30, 2016 and 2015, respectively.
+The total interest earned in the Pool was \$41,777 and \$24,212 for the years ended June 30, 2016 and 2015, respectively.

-D. Inventories
+D. Inventories and Prepaids